SriSoms/Practicum1/README.md

 #  Sentiment Analysis on Amazon Reviews with Online Learning

-This project is intended to perform sentiment analysis and rating predictions on Amazon reviews on various products.
+This is a project on Sentiment analysis of Amazon product reviews where each review will be classified as positive or negative.
+Once the classification step is done, an interactive website will be published where users will be prompted to enter a review for a product.
+The algorithm we developed will be classifying this newly entered review as positive or negative, based on the previous learnings.
+The user will then be able to give feedback whether the model classified the review correctly or not and based on this the model will be trained further with the new example, thus mimicking the out-of-core learning.

 I have used Python for the most part of my project, Flask and HTML along with Python for creating my web app.
 I have hosted my web app on PythonAnywhere and can be accessed here: <http://srisowmya.pythonanywhere.com/>.

 ## Organization